Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Introduction

-The reformulated tree learning problem admits efficient computation of \textit{dense} gradients wrt model parameters leveraging quantization-aware (noisy) gradient descent and gradient estimation via perturbation.
-We provide algorithms for standard supervised learning (\dgtlabeled) and bandit/online (\dgtbandit) settings, and extensively evaluate them on multiple classification and regression benchmarks, in supervised as well as in bandit settings.
+The reformulated tree learning problem admits efficient computation of \textit{dense} gradients with respect to model parameters leveraging quantization-aware (noisy) gradient descent and gradient estimation via perturbation.
+We provide algorithms for standard supervised learning (\dgtlabeled) and bandit (\dgtbandit) settings, and extensively evaluate them on multiple classification and regression benchmarks, in supervised as well as in bandit settings.
 On supervised tasks, \dgtlabeled{} achieves SOTA accuracy on most of the datasets, comparing favorably to methods designed specifically for the tasks.
 In the bandit setting, \dgtbandit{} achieves \edits{up to 30\% less regret than the SOTA method for classification} and up to 50\% less regret than the applicable baseline \edits{for regression}.

-Our key contributions are: \textbf{1)} Novel, unified, differentiable solution for learning decision trees accurately for practical and standard evaluation settings, \textbf{2)} competitive or superior performance compared to SOTA tree learning methods on a variety of datasets, across different problem settings, and \textbf{3)} enabling sample-efficient tree learning in online, bandit feedback setting without exact information on the loss function or labels.
+Our key contributions are: \textbf{1)} \tmlr{A unified and differentiable solution for learning decision trees accurately for practical and standard evaluation settings, \textbf{2)} competitive (or superior) performance compared to SOTA hard decision tree learning methods on a variety of datasets, across different problem settings}, and \textbf{3)} enabling sample-efficient tree learning in the online, bandit feedback setting without exact information on the loss function or labels.